vincentbarr/vincentbarr.github.com/about.md

 Hi, I'm Vincent.
 You can reach me at vincentvbarr at gmail dot com.
 On Twitter, I'm [@VincentBarr](https://twitter.com/vincentbarr?lang=en), and on LinkedIn, I'm still [Vincent Barr](https://www.linkedin.com/in/vincentbarr/).

-I built this site on Jekyll, and haven't made significant, necessary updates in a long time.
+I built this website on Jekyll, and haven't made significant, necessary updates in a long time.

+As for this page, the About page, it's incomplete.
+It reflects a limited scope of my work and does not display my skills, interests, hobbies, or projects (yet).
+That will change.

 ## Work